Dunera

 • K Names from the British index card set.

-• RK Names from the British index set with red index cardsm
+• RK Names from the British index set with red index cards.

-Please note: The term “non aryan” (not Aryan) used by Gutmann-Polangen has been adopted.
-The combination of names with the defamatory Nazi suffix “Israel” was taken from British documents to make it clear that these men were known to the authorities there as Jews – and victims of Nazi persecution.
+Please note: The term “non-Aryan” used by Gutmann-Polangen was adopted, as was the connection with the defamatory Nazi addition “Israel” in British documents.
+It should be made clear that these men were known to the authorities there as Jews – and victims of Nazi persecution.
 This biographical information was translated and edited by Peter Dehn.
 Please check for errors and transcription errors due to the sometimes poorly legible original.
 For all lists, a number of unreported cases is to be expected, as the available documents do not include all “passengers” of the Arandora Star.

 To the name lists:

 Of the 157 entries in the British estate list, 41 correspond to the Gutmann-Polangen list.
-A packet of British index cards helped – in comparison with ancestry – to complete incomplete names and missing age details on the Gutmann-Polangen list and to discover further Jewish fellow sufferers (including those with the suffix “Israel” in the British records!).
-As a result, 78 names of victims of the sinking are known, to whom the official claim “that none of them came to this country as refugees” does not apply at all.
+A packet of British index cards helped – in comparison with ancestry – to complete incomplete names and missing age details on the Gutmann-Polangen list and to discover further refugees (including those with the suffix “Israel” in the British records!).
+As a result, 79 names of victims of the sinking are known, to whom the official claim “that none of them came to this country as refugees” does not apply at all.

 Rolf Baruch (18) • GP, NL